Kees Smout

 Aloysius Cornelis (Kees) Smout (30 April 1876 in Bergen op Zoom - 24 August 1961 in Breda) was a Dutch sculptor.

+Life and work

-Smout attended the Rijksakademie van beeldende kunsten in Amsterdam.
-He was a student of Ludwig Jünger, Bart van Hove and Ferdinand Leenhoff.
-In 1901 he won the second prize in the Dutch Prix de Rome in the category sculpture, three years later he was awarded the first prize.
-He was a member of the Arti et Amicitiae artist association in Amsterdam.
+Smout studied at the Rijksnormaalschool (1895-1899) led by Willem Molkenboer and Jan Derk Huibers and then attended the Rijksakademie van beeldende kunsten in Amsterdam.
+There, he was a student of Ludwig Jünger, Bart van Hove and Ferdinand Leenhoff.
+In 1901, he won the second prize in the Dutch Prix de Rome in the sculpture category, three years later he was awarded the first prize.
+This enabled him to make a study trip to France and Italy.

+After this he made his way back to the Netherlands and made building models, Christian religious statues, and more.
+Smout later taught drawing between 1901-1904 and decorative painting between 1909-1914 at the Teekenschool voor Kunstambachten in Amsterdam, modeling lessons at the Burgeravondschool in Utrecht between 1904-1905, and lessons in modeling the human figure at the Royal Academy of Arts in The Hague between 1914-1917.
+His students included Piet Spijker, Jan Kriege, and A.Th.
+Boon.

+In 1930, he won a gold medal at the Arti exhibition.
+He was also a member of the Arti et Amicitiae artist association in Amsterdam and the Artists' association Sint Lucas.